AdyGCode/yt-clone/ReadMe.md

 ### Terminal time

-Open a terminal so that we may initialise the Repository.
+Open a second terminal so that we may initialise the Repository.

 > We usually need TWO terminals when developing, so if you have one
 > open, open a new one and make sure you are in your xxx-yt-clone folder